flanglet/kanzi-cpp/README.md

 The solution generates a Windows 64 binary and library.
 Multithreading is supported with this version.

 ### mingw-w64
-Go to the source directory and run 'make clean && mingw32-make.exe'.
+Go to the source directory and run 'make clean && mingw32-make.exe kanzi'.
 The Makefile contains all the necessary targets.
 Tested successfully on Win64 with mingw-w64 g++ 8.1.0.
 Multithreading is supportedwith g++ version 5.0.0 or newer.
 Builds successfully with C++11, C++14, C++17.

 ### Linux
-Go to the source directory and run 'make clean && make'.
+Go to the source directory and run 'make clean && make kanzi'.
 The Makefile contains all the necessary targets.
 Build successfully on Ubuntu with many versions of g++ and clang++.
 Multithreading is supported with g++ version 5.0.0 or newer.
 Builds successfully with C++98, C++11, C++14, C++17, C++20.

 ### MacOS
-Go to the source directory and run 'make clean && make'.
+Go to the source directory and run 'make clean && make kanzi'.
 The Makefile contains all the necessary targets.
 Build successfully on Ubuntu with many versions of clang++.
 Multithreading is supported.

 ### BSD
 The makefile uses the gnu-make syntax.
 First, make sure gmake is present (or install it: 'pkg_add gmake').
-Go to the source directory and run 'gmake clean && gmake'.
+Go to the source directory and run 'gmake clean && gmake kanzi'.
 The Makefile contains all the necessary targets.
 Multithreading is supported.

 ### Makefile targets